tnhu/kanji/README.md

 * container: jQuery object represents the component element (HTML)
 * config: configuration declared in the component (if any)

 Map your declared actions to your component's methods by implementing "on" + action methods.
-When an action accurs, there are two parameters will be passed to its handler:
+When an action occurs, there are two parameters will be passed to its handler:

 * event: event object
 * button: jQuery object represents the button (target element)